-The Fund's remaining non-derivative liabilities are due within three months of the year-end of the Fund.
+The Fund's remaining non-derivative liabilities, including management fees payable and accounts payable, are due within three months of the year end of the Fund.

 (d) Market risk

 Market risk is the risk that changes in market prices, such as interest rates, foreign exchange rates and equity prices will affect the Fund's income or the fair value of its holdings of financial instruments.